HollyDraz/weekend-react-gallery/README.md

 Directly above this is how long it took you to develop the project.
 Your project description goes here.
 What problem did you solve?
 How did you solve it?

-To see the fully functional site, please visit: DEPLOYED VERSION OF APP
+To see the fully functional site, please visit: http://localhost:3000/

 ## Prerequisites